puppetlabs/puppet-docs/source/puppet/5.0/modules_fundamentals.markdown

 {:.section}
 ### Allowed module names

-Module names should only contain lowercase letters, numbers, and underscores, and should begin with a lowercase letter; that is, they should match the expression `[a-z][a-z0-9_]*`.
+Module names should only contain lowercase letters, numbers, and underscores, and should begin with a lowercase letter.

+That is, module names should match the expression `[a-z][a-z0-9_]*`.
 Note that these are the same restrictions that apply to class names, but with the added restriction that module names cannot contain the namespace separator (`::`) as modules cannot be nested.

 Certain module names are disallowed; see the list of [reserved words and names][reserved names].